nyior/django-rest-paystack/README.md

 * Once a card has been charged from the frontend using the mobile SDK a response is returned containing the transaction reference.
 You could then verify the transaction using the `GET /api/v1/paystack/transaction/verify/?transaction_ref="ref"` endpoint

 In all scenarios, make sure to specify the `your-domain + api/v1/paystack/webook-handler` endpoint as your WEBHOOOK URL on your Paystack dashboard.
-It is important that you do this because, eventhough we have an endpoint where you could verify and get the status of a transaction, it in the webhook that we are logging things like the transaction data as well as other things like the authorization_code that could be used to charge a customer that has already been charged in the past.
+It is important that you do this because, eventhough we have an endpoint where you could verify and get the status of a transaction, it is in the webhook that we are logging things like the transaction data as well as other things like the authorization_code that could be used to charge a customer that has already been charged in the past.
 See code snipet below:

 ```python
 class WebhookService(object):